Julkhair-zlr/Graphql-poc/readme.md

 1. View a list of users.
 2. View a single user by ID.
 3. Create a new user.
+4. Update a existing user.
+5. Delect a single user by ID.

 ## Features